 Whether managing natural resources, conserving species, restoring ecosystems or ensuring global food security, biology and biologists will be vital for our planet in the 21st century.

-Biological Sciences at Bristol is one of the top 10 in the country (QS World University Rankings by Subject, 2021).
+Biological Sciences at Bristol is ranked in the UK top 10 (QS World University Rankings by Subject, 2023).

 Our Life Sciences Building houses state-of-the-art laboratories and cutting-edge equipment for experimental work in microscopy, genetic analysis and environmental monitoring.

-You'll benefit from our links with conservation, biotech, agro-farming, Bristol Zoo and the BBC Natural History Unit.
+You'll benefit from our links with conservation, biotech, agro-farming, the Bristol Zoological Society and the BBC Natural History Unit.

 Biological Sciences at Bristol

 Biological sciences at Bristol is distinct - we cover all aspects of biological life, from genes and cells to populations and ecosystems.
 Our focus on animals, plants and microbes covers the molecular to the ecological, reflecting how interdisciplinary modern biology has become.

 You'll learn from our expert community of academics, whose research is organised around four main themes: evolutionary biology; animal behaviour and sensory biology; plant and agricultural sciences; and ecology and environmental change.